kjaanson/docker-spark-cluster-setup/README.md

 Jupyter notebook runs on http://localhost:8888/
 Spark master WebUI is accessible on http://localhost:8080/

-To start cluster run: `docker-compose up`
+To start cluster run:

+`docker-compose up` for cluster with single worker

+or

+`docker-compose up --scale spark-worker=4` for cluster with 4 workers

-In notebook folder files `pyspark.ipnb` and `toree.ipynb` run example notebooks on the cluster.
+In `notebooks` folder files `pyspark.ipnb` and `toree.ipynb` run example notebooks on the cluster.

 # Problems encountered
   * At first spark workers were not able to create worker dir within their containers.
 Changed worker dir location with SPARK_WORKER_DIR env variable to volume mounted directory.
 This should be fixed within containers by creating correct directory beforehand.
-  * There were some wierd bugs due to volume mounting of `/work` dir in workers, possibly due to the write access being wrong.
-Fixed by creating wirs by hand first.
-This should also be fixes when docker image has the dir created first

 # ToDo Next
-  * Create Dockerfile to create Spark master/worker from all-spark-notebook datascience docker stack image
   * Create Dockerfile for lean and clean Spark master/worker
+  * Add history server to the stack
+  * Add connectors for SQL server and Cassandra to Docker image
+  * Add config for running in multihost Docker Swarm
+  * Add config for running in Kubernetes cluster

 # References
   * https://jupyter-docker-stacks.readthedocs.io/en/latest/using/specifics.html